tcslab/iotlabmeasurements/README.md

     curl -v -X GET
     129.194.70.52:9000/measurements/get_average?experiment_id=32&unit_type=celsius

+## Get the availability status of a resource.
+Allows to verify if a resource is either available or not

+    curl -v -X GET
+    129.194.70.52:9000/measurements/is_resource_availabile?resource_id=43

 Make sure the **mongod** instance on the server is running.
 Even if
 **sudo service mongod start** command has been executed, this doesn't
 necessarily mean that the db is working.